-CO-REQUISITE: PHYS-035; MATH-140 or MATH-210
+CO-REQUISITE: PHYS-035; MATH-140 (formerly MATH-037) or MATH-210 (formerly MATH-050)

 This course, taken with PHYS-035, is equivalent to a calculus-based physics course.
 Students learn how to solve calculus-based physics problems in mechanics and thermodynamics, such as center of mass, moments of inertia, and the work done by a gas undergoing various types of expansion.
 Students will also learn how to convert from approximate, non-calculus formulas to the exact, calculus-based formulas.
 May not be repeated.
 LR